 - 13. A 13-year-old girl has a karyotype that reveals an absent homologous X chromosome with only a single X chromosome present.
 What medical diagnosis will the nurse observe on the chart?

 - a.
 Down syndrome

-- b.
-Cri du chat syndrome
+- b. cri du chat syndrome

 - c.
-Turner syndrome
+Turner's syndrome

 - d.
 Fragile X syndrome

-A condition with the presence of a single X chromosome and no homologous X or Y chromosome, so the individual has a total of 45 chromosomes, is known as Turner syndrome.
-Down syndrome is a change in one arm of a chromosome.
-Cri du chat syndrome is due to a chromosome deletion.
+A condition with the presence of a single X chromosome and no homologous X or Y chromosome, so the individual has a total of 45 chromosomes, is known as Turner's syndrome.
+Down syndrome is a change in one arm of a chromosome. cri du chat syndrome is due to a chromosome deletion.
 Fragile X syndrome is due to a break or a gap in a chromosome.

 - 14. What genetic disorder is the result if an individual possesses an XXY chromosome configuration?

 - a.
-Turner
+Turner's syndrome

 - b.
-Klinefelter
+Klinefelter's syndrome

 - c.
-Down
+Down syndrome

 - d.
-Fragile X
+Fragile X syndrome

-Individuals with at least two X chromosomes and one Y chromosome in each cell (47 XXY karyotype) have a disorder known as Klinefelter syndrome.
-A condition with the presence of a single X chromosome and no homologous X or Y chromosome, so the individual has a total of 45 chromosomes, is known as Turner syndrome.
+Individuals with at least two X chromosomes and one Y chromosome in each cell (47 XXY karyotype) have a disorder known as Klinefelter's syndrome.
+A condition with the presence of a single X chromosome and no homologous X or Y chromosome, so the individual has a total of 45 chromosomes, is known as Turner's syndrome.
 Down syndrome is a trisomy.
 Fragile X syndrome is due to a break or a gap in a chromosome, not an extra chromosome.

-- 15. A patient demonstrates severe mental retardation caused by a deletion of part of chromosome

-- 5. What genetic disorder will the nurse see documented in the chart?
+- 15. A patient demonstrates severe intellectual disability caused by a deletion of part of chromosome 5.
+What genetic disorder will the nurse see documented in the chart?

 - a.
 Prader-Willi syndrome

 - b.
 Down syndrome

-- c.
-Cri du chat syndrome
+- c. cri du chat syndrome

 - d.
 Trisomy X

-Cri du chat syndrome means "cry of the cat" and describes the characteristic cry of the affected child.
-Another symptom of the disorder is mental retardation.
+cri du chat syndrome means "cry of the cat" and describes the characteristic cry of the affected child.
+Another symptom of the disorder is intellectual disability.
 The disease is caused by a deletion of part of the short arm of chromosome 5.
 Prader-Willi syndrome is characterized by short stature, obesity, and hypogonadism.
 Down syndrome does cause mental retardation but is due to chromosome 21, not chromosome 5.
 Trisomy X can result in mental retardation but is due to an extra X chromosome.

-- 16. An aide asks the nurse why people who have neurofibromatosis will show varying degrees of the disease.
+- 16. An aide asks the nurse why people who have neurofibromatosis show varying degrees of the disease.
 Which genetic principle should the nurse explain to the aide?

 - a.
 Penetrance

 - b.
 Expressivity

 - c.
 Dominance

 - d.
 Recessiveness